MarkupUK/paperFramework/README.md

 1. Oxygen will advise that a restart is required, but the FO processor configuration has been made already.

 If you are using a different Antenna House Formatter version (for example, if these instructions have not been updated to refer to the current version), you can follow these instructions to add the FO processor configurations then edit the processor entries in the 'XML / PDF Output / FO Processors' preferences.

-## Project template

-**MUK_docbook** provides a template Oxygen project.
-When you select 'MUK_docbook' when creating a new project, the generated project includes a sample paper and also has additional transformation scenarios.

 ## 'MUK_docbook' framework and Oxygen's 'DocBook 5' framework